-There are a TON of cases on the market at any given time.
+There are hundreds of computer cases on the market by dozens of manufacturers.
 There are more manufacturers than we care to list.
-Only 2 manufacturers are worth mentioning – Cooler Master and Fractal Design.
+Only 4 manufacturers are worth mentioning – Phanteks, Cooler Master, Fractal Design and Corsair.

 Cooler Master is by far the biggest name in computer cases.
 We’ve stuck with them for our custom computers because of their outstanding build quality.
 Cooler Master has thick steel so their cases don’t feel cheap or flimsy.

-We’ve been using Fractal Design cases for about 3 years now.
-Our favorite case is the Fractal Design Define R5.
+We’ve been using Fractal Design cases for about 5 years now.
+Our favorite case is the Fractal Design Define R6.
 It has removable fan filters, a front fan speed controller switch and it supports 140mm fans where most cases only support 120mm.
 This is our #1 case we recommend to customers.

 Power supplies have become very standardized with the different outputs.
 So as far as compatibility, you don’t really need to worry about that.
 The motherboard has a 24-pin power connector and an 8-pin for the CPU and on a microATX motherboard its 4 pin for the CPU.
 The connectors for the hard drives are standard SATA power connectors and the case fans are 4 pin power connectors.